threedslider/blackdot-b/Readme.md

 Thanks
 -------------

-Blackdot give to tribute at Daniel Langlois and I thank much him the creator of Softimage XSI, a 3d software loved by a lot of 3d Artists around the world.
+- Blackdot give to tribute at Daniel Langlois and I thank much him the creator of Softimage, a 3d software loved by a lot of 3d Artists around the world.
-I thank as well to the french man and developer named Stephane Rehel for first 3D software and open source from Softimage 3D classic with his software as Moonlight Creator and later Moonlight Atelier.
-I am inspired by two peoples and hope I will bright to you for enjoy this Blackdot too 3D and to be inspired by me for you as well :) !
+I am inspired by him and hope I will bright to you for enjoy this Blackdot too 3D and to be inspired by me for you as well :) !

-Thanks to Ton Roosendaal for the awesome Blender and his team are super amazing too.
+- Thanks to Ton Roosendaal for the awesome Blender and his team are super amazing too.